donishadsmith/neurocaps/docs/user_guide/installation.rst

 Installation
 ============
-To install neurocaps, follow the instructions below using your preferred terminal.
+To install NeuroCAPs, follow the instructions below using your preferred terminal.

 Standard Installation from PyPi
 -------------------------------